C4ptainCrunch/thesis/source/index.rst

 The results of these matches is shown in :numref:`fig:eps-matrix` below in which we can see despite the noise that a higher value of :math:`\varepsilon` (meaning the agent chooses most often the greedy approach) is stronger than a lower value.
 Due to the noise in the data despite the high number of games played it is hard to know for sure if :math:`\varepsilon = 1` is the optimum or if it is a bit lower.
-We will keep a value of :math:`\varepsilon = 0.95` for the rest of this work.
+We keep a value of :math:`\varepsilon = 0.95` for the rest of this work.